oddjobs-maple/odd_job_guides/swashbuckler/README.md

 - Ability to engage in ranged combat and in melee combat, with equal proficiency.
 - Excellent mobility, with Wings &mdash; and, with gun equipped, Recoil Shot!
-  Also Dash, although I refuse to use it simply because it can&rsquo;t be unbound from the arrow keys&hellip;
+  Also Dash, although I personally refuse to use it simply because it can&rsquo;t be unbound from the arrow keys&hellip;
 - High aggregate DPS with Somersault Kick, high single-target DPS with Double Shot/Burst Fire.
 - Cute summons that fight alongside you for extra damage!